{192} Virtue, Violence, and Engagement in Therāvada and Sri Lankan Buddhism

 The Sri Lankan conflict has its origins in the development of Sinhalese nationalism in response to British colonialism and during the post-war independence movement.
 The British played off Sinhalese and Tamil interests and sentiments in order to retain power during the colonial period, much as they did in their other colonies.
 The postcolonial period saw the deepening of various narratives of ethic self-identity among both the Sinhalese and the Tamil populations.
 Successive democratically elected Sri Lankan governments have reflected the interests and aspirations of the Sinhalese, contributing to Tamil sentiments of disentitlement.
 The resulting episodic civil war has killed over 65,000 people since the 1980s.

-[36] The best option for both sides would be a peaceful resolution and mutual cooperation, which seems presently unlikely.
+The ethnic conflict has occurred between a series of elected governments, led by various parities from the right to the left who have been supported by the mostly Buddhist Sinhalese majority, and the terrorist—insofar as suicide bombings, assassinations, eliminating all Tamil rivals, etc., are terrorist—and or self-described “liberation” organization Liberation Tigers of Tamil Eelam (LTTE) organization based in the mostly non-Buddhist Tamil minority.[36]
+The best option for both sides would be a peaceful resolution and mutual cooperation, which seems presently unlikely.
 On the one hand, there is much to criticize in the Sri Lankan government and Sinhalese nationalists, from conservative Buddhists to socialist populists, who have flamed the passions of war.
 On the other hand, the legitimate grievances of the Tamil population are used to support an authoritarian, nationalistic, and violent organization.[37]

 Critics of Buddhism, including contemporary western engaged Buddhists who want to free Buddhism from its traditional Asian contexts, point to both Imperial Japan and the current conflict in Sri Lanka as examples proving traditional Buddhism’s deep complicity with violence, exploitation, and domination.
 This argument appeals, in the case of Sri Lanka, to the fact that various Therāvada Buddhist monks and laity have been implicated in various forms of violence and calls for violence against the LTTE and/or the Tamil population.
 Any adequate consideration of this conflict begins to reveal the need for a more nuanced and differentiating approach to the question of what role Buddhism plays in the current conflict.
 This conflict raises two significant questions: (1) what is the role of Buddhism in promoting the conflict?
 (2) What are the arguments for and against the justice of war in the Buddhist traditions of Sri Lanka?
 The second question can be made more exact in the following terms: What possible justifications of violence {205} are there in (i) the Pali Canon, (ii) tales about Asoka and the universal wheel-turning monarch (cakkavatti) as well as postcanonical narratives such as the Mahavamsa,[38] and (iii) contemporary postcolonial Sri Lankan Buddhism?